junguler/_image-manipulation/Triangula/README.md

 ```
 ![T-knife2](https://user-images.githubusercontent.com/59083599/135857650-5c00a567-3d1e-43ab-ab05-36f286107611.png)

-we applied the name of our input image with the for loop as it was the only image we wanted to convert, since we have an image with `.jpg` extension and triangula automatically insert png extension to our image name we use `${d%%.*}` to remove the file extension in the render part and we add a `T-` before it to differentiate the input and outpot images
+we applied the name of our input image with the for loop as it was the only image we wanted to convert, since we have an image with `.jpg` extension and triangula automatically insert png extension to our image name we use `${d%%.*}` to remove the file extension in the render part and we add a `T-` before it to differentiate the input and output images

 ## batch converting
 lets convert all of the images in our folder with a one liner